Automotive Technology - Major #8051

 1.5 units

-Prepares students/technicians for the Bureau of Automotive Repair (BAR) Enhanced Area emission testing procedures and guidelines.
+This course is designed to prepare students/technicians for the Bureau of Automotive Repair (BAR) Enhanced Area emission testing procedures and guidelines.
 This training provides students the procedural knowledge, skills, and abilities needed to perform Smog Check inspections.
 Students who complete and pass this training will have met the Bureau's training requirements to qualify to take the Smog Check Inspector state licensing examination.
 Introduction to on-vehicle diagnosing and repair mandated by the Bureau of Automotive Repair.
 Those who do not meet the prerequisite are allowed to take this course but will not be certified as eligible to take the (BAR) licensing examination.
 (A)

 Term 3 (Summer)